 Due to the disproportionate impact of neglected tropical diseases and tuberculosis in the most disadvantaged communities, private for-profit product developers have historically had little incentive to develop solutions to mount a sufficient and robust response.
 For decades, product development remained stagnant for many of these diseases due to a lack of lucrative markets.
 In recent years, however, we have witnessed hepatitis C becoming curable and HIV/AIDS becoming manageable in some countries because of new and affordable medicines.
 We believe that developing new and improved treatments for neglected diseases will make a lasting difference.

 Our program to develop moxidectin for the treatment of river blindness (onchocerciasis) picked up on one started by WHO/TDR in collaboration with Wyeth in the late 1990s.
 Despite their incredible efforts, the program had been stalled and an effective treatment for this disease was being underutilised.
 We achieved US FDA approval for moxidectin as a treatment for river blindness and have now made great strides toward implementing community-directed treatment.
-We have also licensed CC-11050 (AMG 634) from Amgen.
-With these two medicines, we are targeting seven different diseases that collectively have a global prevalence of approximately three billion cases.
+In 2020 we have licensed-in dovramilast (previously known as CC-11050 or AMG 634) from Amgen.
+With these two medicines, we are targeting seven different diseases that collectively have a global prevalence of more than one billion cases.
 Read the story behind the 'AKKA' embossed on moxidectin tablets.

 Primarily affecting the lungs, tuberculosis remains the leading cause of infectious death worldwide.